jreichwald/ethereum_democase/Readme.md

 5. Run `truffle test`.
 This will start the Use Case implemented as JavaScript test cases. _Ganache has to be running for this step!_

 ## Writing your own Ethereum interaction code
 I suggest you write your own code using `web3js`.
-[Read the docs for installation and some examples here](https://web3js.readthedocs.io/en/v1.2.1/)
+[Read the docs for installation and some examples here](https://web3js.readthedocs.io/en/v1.2.1/).
+For a simple demo code, see the file `demo.js`, which contains a (very small) example connecting to an MQTT broker and executing a value transfer between two involved (fixed) parties.